 MPB happens because of your body’s production of a hormone called dihydrotestosterone, or DHT.
 This DHT is produced from testosterone as you get older – typically more during and after puberty – by an enzyme known as 5α-Reductase.

 We need DHT when we are young for us to develop muscle mass, a deep voice, and other features.
 However, our scalp-level hair follicles can become sensitive to it – meaning the more DHT we produce, the weaker our follicles can become.
-This is bad news for your hair, particularly that which sits above your temples and on your crown.
+This is bad news for your hairstyle, particularly with the hair that sits above your temples and on your crown.

 However, this is where effective hair loss treatments tend to intervene.
 By inhibiting the work of 5α-Reductase – the enzyme that creates DHT – drugs such as Finasteride mean there is nothing to damage or weaken your follicles.
-And this, in turn, means that your hair can continue to grow.
+And this, in turn, means that your hair growth can continue unabated.

 Which Are the Best Hair Loss Treatments?

-There are two hair loss treatments that a significant number of different scientific studies show to work.
+There are two FDA approved hair loss treatments that various different scientific studies have shown to work.
 These are Finasteride and Minoxidil – and they are effective in the vast majority of MPB cases.

 This is the most effective treatment for MPB hair loss on the market.
-Even if you were to undergo a hair transplant, you would still probably be taking Finasteride, as it stops the causes of hair loss at their root.
-The drug, by the way, is taken daily as a pill.
+It is taken daily as a pill.
+And, by the way, even if you were tempted to undergo a hair transplant, you would still probably be taking Finasteride, as it stops the causes of hair loss at their root after the transplantation process.

-You’ll no doubt be looking for proof as to whether Finasteride – or Propecia, the branded name – does what is claimed for it.
-It does: one study found that 83% of long-term users of Finasteride showed no further hair loss, whilst 66% showed hair regrowth.
+You’ll no doubt be looking for proof as to whether Finasteride – or Propecia, the branded name – does indeed tackle thinning hair.
+It does: one study found that 83% of long-term users of Finasteride showed no further hair loss, whilst 66% showed hair regrowth (new hair).

 Further studies have been taken at one, two, and five years on Finasteride treatment.
 Compared with a placebo rate that showed hair loss in 58%, 72%, and 100% of men in the three respective years, those on Finasteride showed hair loss in 14%, 17%, and 35% of cases.